SEC’s Stance on Decentralized Finance: What Investors Need to Know

 Core Concerns

-• Investor Protection: Retail investors may not fully understand the risks of impermanent loss, smart contract bugs, or rug pulls.
+• Investor Protection: Retail investors may not fully understand the risks of impermanent loss, smart contract bugs, or sudden project collapses.

 • Compliance: Many DeFi platforms lack KYC/AML procedures, making them a target for enforcement.